DLPietro/igaming-analytics-case-study/README.md

 > _**“I didn’t wait for an iGaming job, so I've been building my own case study.”**_

-The goal of this project is to simulate the exact analytics workflow used by an **iGaming commercial team** — but built from scratch, using only **public industry benchmarks**.
+This project aims to replicate the entire analytics workflow used by the **iGaming commercial team** — but built from scratch, using only **publicly available industry benchmarks** for a realistic data simulation.

-I built it for a simple reason:
+The motivation is simple:

 > _“If I want to join your team, I need to speak your language!!!”_